umareefarooq/Andriod-Studio-Small-Apps/README.md

  ## Fragments App

    This App is about fragments.
-It consists of two fragments, fragment one and two....
+It consists of two fragments, fragment one and two.
    To chnage from one fragment to another, we use the following code: